 It's also possible that you haven't poked a hole in the firewall to access the node on this port.
 Usually to do that you adjust a security rule (in AWS parlance a security group).
 For example, on AWS, if you find your node in the web console and click on it, you should see a link to the associated security group.
 Inspect that group.
 There should be a way to "add a rule" to the group.
 You'll want to enable TCP access (ingress) on port 30650.
 You'll usually be asked which incoming IPs should be whitelisted.
 You can choose to use your own, or enable it for everyone (0.0.0.0/0).

-Certificate Error When Using Kubectl
+30.2.2 Certificate Error When Using Kubectl

-This can happen on any request using kubectl (e.g. kubectl get all), but it can also be seen when running pachetl port-forward because it uses kubectl under the hood.
+This can happen on any request using kubectl (e.g. kubectl get all).
 In particular you'll see: